Nutboy12351/RobloxShadeHost-But-Fixed/README.md

 Use ReShade with Roblox.
 Install ReShade on RobloxShadeHost, run the host next to Roblox, and the effects draw over your game.

 > [!WARNING]
-> DLSS5 can break with NVIDEA Driver updates, you will need to wait for a nee update from us for it to start working again.
+> DLSS5 can break with NVIDEA Driver updates, you will need to wait for a new version for it to start working again.
+> Last DLSS5 update: 13/09/2026

 ## Read this first